 By Muhammad Yamany

-Click here for a graphic on The haj journey http://tmsnrt.rs/2imJ2yf.
+For a graphic on The haj journey http://tmsnrt.rs/2imJ2yf

-Saudi Arabia stakes its reputation on its guardianship of Islam’s holiest sites – Mecca and Medina – and its organisation of the pilgrimage.
-It is hoping to expand attendance to help build its tourism industry.
+Saudi Arabia stakes its reputation on its guardianship of Islam’s holiest sites — Mecca and Medina — and organising the pilgrimage.

-More than 110,000 members of the security forces and 32,000 health workers were on hand this week to maintain safety and provide first aid, said organisers.
+Officials say they have taken all necessary precautions this year, with tens of thousands of security forces and health workers on hand to maintain safety and provide first aid.

 Pilgrimage is also the backbone of a plan to expand tourism under a drive to diversify the kingdom’s economy away from oil.
 The haj and year-round umrah generate billions of dollars in revenue from worshippers’ lodging, transport, fees and gifts.

 Officials aim to increase the number of umrah and haj pilgrims to 15 million and 5 million respectively by 2020, and hope to double the umrah number again to 30 million by 2030.

 (Additional reporting by Ahmed Tola in Cairo, Writing by Stephen Kalin; Editing by Gareth Jones)